garrandall/popular-music-data/tracks/firstbe-a-woman-lenore-o-malley.md

 You can do all you can...
 Say I am what I am
 You can be an executive
-Hhh !
+Hhh!
 You can drive a train
 You can be a detective...